-The project will construct 14,932 Water Storage Tanks (WSTs).
-Following will be the benefits of WSTs:
+Construction of 14,932 Water Storage Tanks (WSTs).

-- i) Store water during the rainy season and times of no use in the commands of perennial /

-- ii) non-perennial canals for subsequent irrigations at the critical crop growth stages, - ii) Provide flexibility for storage of plentiful canals and rainfall runoff water for its more expedient use subsequently, - iii) Collect, store and filter water from: - Small Dams, springs, streams, nullahs, etc. - Rainfall runoff over agricultural catchment during rainy season - Tube-wells and dug wells of low flows - Tail-waters from agricultural fields - iv) Regulate the flows so that it can be used efficiently when needed at large flow rates.
+- i.
+Store water during the rainy season and times of no use in the commands of perennial / non-perennial canals for subsequent irrigations at the critical crop growth stages, - ii.
+Provide flexibility for storage of plentiful canal and rainfall runoff water for its more expedient use subsequently, - iii.
+Collect, store and filter water from: - iv.
+Small Dams, springs, Streams, Nallas etc. - v.
+Rainfall runoff over agricultural catchment during rainy season - vi.
+Tube Wells and dug wells of low flows - vii.
+Tail-waters from agricultural fields. - viii.
+Regulate the flows so that it can be used efficiently when needed in large flow rates.